The painter George Angelinis voluntarily closed the cycle of his life by “returning” to the sea out of which, as his works show, he had emerged.

 A many-faceted personality, not easily placeable in a particular social framework, a thoughtful artist, he declared, “An artist cannot easily accept compromise, since he has dedicated his life to art”.

-He was born on the island of Zakynthos and his first years were devoted to the ideals of the Boy Scout movement, until the day when, at the age of 28, he discovered the life and work of Van Gogh which awakened in him his talent as a painter.
+Born in Peloponnese in 1918, he was adopted by the family Angelinis in Zakynthos where he spent his first years devoted to the ideals of the Boy Scout movement, until the day when, at the age of 28, he discovered the life and work of Van Gogh which awakened in him his talent as a painter.